yingji15/yingji15.github.io/README.md

 Hi there!
-This is my personal website/blog.
+This is my personal website/blog adapted from <https://github.com/daattali/beautiful-jekyll>.